 Some genres are, generally speaking, more compressed than others.
 How much compression is typical of the genre and the specific element in question?
 Is it jazz or classical (little to no compression) or EDM and pop (much more compression)?

-So keeping these “standards” in mind, we can err on the side of more or less compression, or even no compression at all.
-This applies to the individual tracks, buses, and mix buses.
+So, keeping these “standards” in mind, we can err on the side of more or less compression, or even no compression at all.
+This applies to the individual tracks, buses, and the mix bus.

 Have a few good listens to reference tracks in the same style or genre and get a feel for commonalities in terms of production and mix aesthetics.
 Carry this research with you as you go about mixing with compression and more!